 Availability and Restrictions

-Julia is available on Owens Clusters.
+Julia is available on all the clusters.
 The versions currently available at OSC are:

 You can use

-module spider julia to view available modules for a given machine.
+module spider julia to view available modules for a given cluster.
 Feel free to contact OSC Help if you need other versions for your work.

 Julia is available for use by all OSC users.

 Jeff Bezanson et al., Open source

 Interactive Julia Notebooks